KastanDay/ngc_utilities/README.md

 # ngc_utilities
-Nice starting points for using Nvidia NGC images on Ubunut (just install a Nvidia the right Nvidia utilities firstt)
+Nice starting points for using Nvidia NGC images on Ubuntu.
+Perfect PyTorch, more reproducible.

 ## Install Docs